HackZy01/CHROMA/README.md

+# MODDED B&W COLORWAY FOR SWITCH OLED MODEL
+Theme injector WILL not work, use the Themezer online tool, make sure to use common.json unless you want a huge white bar across your profile icon

 *Nov 14th 2024*

 **Maintaining this project proves to be an utter chaos due to its poor and convoluted structure, so I decided to drop support altogether and archive this repository.
 Don't expect any further updates.
 All themes should be still working as of FW 19.0.0.**